autobashcraft/cli/README.md

 ## Usage
 AutoBashCraft can be easily executed with NPX to automate the creation of screencasts from bash code blocks defined in markdown files.

-To use AutoBashCraft, follow these steps:

-- Run AutoBashCraft: Execute the application using NPX with the path to your markdown file.
+Run AutoBashCraft: Execute the application using NPX with the path to your markdown file.

 ```bash
 npx autobashcraft@latest path/to/your/markdown-file.md